CLI Reference

 Evaluate search accuracy against a query dataset.

-mx eval --mode=keyword # Keyword-only evaluation
+mx eval --dataset /path/to/queries.json --mode=keyword

-mx eval --scope=project # Project KB only
+mx eval --dataset /path/to/queries.json --scope=project

-mx eval --save # Also write eval/results/<timestamp>.json
+mx eval --dataset /path/to/queries.json --save # Also write .memex-eval/results/<timestamp>.json

 mx prime